 - Olive oil – Use a fruity and flavorful extra virgin olive oil.

 To make Italian salsa verde, add parsley, basil, capers, anchovies, scallions, garlic, olive oil, and lemon juice to a food processor and pulse until the sauce is well chopped.

 That’s basically it!
 I often have tips and tricks for my recipes in this section, but this recipe is just add and chop and eat.

 About all I can say is that you should use a well flavored extra virgin olive oil, good and fresh herbs, and that I prefer the anchovies which are packed in oil and come in a little glass jar.
 I like the flavor of them and you can store them easily in the fridge since they’re in a jar with a lid instead of in a little tray.

 Yes, you can.

-Pour the sauce into freezer bags and lay them flat, or portion it into sealable containers, or into ice cube trays (and then transfer the frozen sauce to a sealed bag).
-Once it is frozen, and well sealed, the salsa verde will last up to 2 months.
+Pour the sauce into freezer bags and lay them flat, or portion it into sealable containers, or into ice cube trays (and then transfer the frozen cubes to a sealed bag).
+Once it is frozen, and well sealed, it will last up to 2 months.

-Salsa verde is a wonderful and versatile condiment which is great paired with all sorts of dishes!
-Here are few ways I like to enjoy the sauce.
+This is a wonderful and versatile condiment which is great paired with all sorts of dishes!
+Here are few ways I like to enjoy it.